canonical/microceph/docs/reference/commands/cluster.rst

 ``migrate``
 -----------

-Migrate automatic services from one node to another
+Migrates automatic services from one node to another.

 Usage: